Paofeval/ecu/draft/subcountry2014/layers/index.md

+## li_sector_evenness

-## li_sector_evenness: Sector evenness as a measure of economic diversity
+Sector evenness as a measure of economic diversity

 | metadata          | value                                                                |
 |-------------------|----------------------------------------------------------------------|